Risk Identification and Management Basics Training Course

 35 HoursINTRODUCTION

-Globalisation, transformed markets, intense competition and new technologies have converged to make organisational management focus more sharply on making certain that every internal programme and project achieves all intended results.
-Stakeholders are demanding that the internal and external forces of change are managed with the type of programmes that will enable the organisation to thrive in the face of change.
-Holding departments accountable for results is the essence of this unique seminar that presents the principles and practices on which Results-Based Management (RBM) is founded.
+The convergence of globalisation, transformed markets, intense competition, and new technologies has sharpened the focus on ensuring that every internal programme and project achieves its intended results.
+Stakeholders now demand that organisations manage both internal and external forces of change through programmes that will enable them to thrive in a dynamic environment.
+This unique seminar delves into the principles and practices of Results-Based Management (RBM), emphasizing accountability for outcomes.

-This Results-Based Management training course enables staff and managers to align, develop and review ongoing planning and reporting that is essential to the success of any public or private programme.
-This training seminar provides an understanding of the processes needed to bring different business teams together to (a) better manage and measure the outcomes of their respective programmes and projects; (b) keep a project under control; and (c) achieve stated objectives and goals.
+This Results-Based Management training course equips staff and managers with the skills needed to align, develop, and review ongoing planning and reporting processes essential for the success of any public or private programme.
+The seminar provides a comprehensive understanding of the methods required to bring different business teams together to (a) better manage and measure the outcomes of their respective programmes and projects; (b) maintain control over projects; and (c) achieve stated objectives and goals.

 This training course will highlight:

-- The critical role of monitoring in demonstrating the performance of programs and projects and in steering the implementation process towards the intended results
+- The crucial role of monitoring in demonstrating the performance of programmes and projects and guiding the implementation process towards intended results

 - Developing realistic programme objectives and measures to assess project outcomes and impact

-- Monitoring, evaluating and strengthening the effectiveness of a program
+- Monitoring, evaluating, and enhancing the effectiveness of a programme

 OBJECTIVES

 This training course is designed to achieve five key objectives.
-At the end of the session you will learn how to:
+By the end of the session, you will learn how to:

 - Apply current best practices in Results-Based Management (RBM)

-- Demonstrate how to realise the potential for Results-Based Management (RBM)
+- Demonstrate the potential for Results-Based Management (RBM)

-- Design a RBM approach for involving all stakeholders
+- Design an RBM approach that involves all stakeholders

-- Enable your teams to apply Results-Based Management (RBM) in their own activities
+- Enable your teams to apply Results-Based Management (RBM) in their activities

 TRAINING METHODOLOGY

-This training seminar uses a number of learning tools including but not limited to:
+This training seminar utilizes a variety of learning tools, including:

-- Case studies on real life examples of RBM
+- Case studies based on real-life examples of RBM

-- Round table discussion groups to review and qualify the actual projects - ongoing or at the planning stage - by members of the group
+- Round table discussions to review and qualify actual projects—whether ongoing or in the planning stage—by group members

-- Video references on examples of the skills necessary to achieve results
+- Video references illustrating the skills necessary to achieve results

-- Presentation media on the steps to achieve RBM
+- Presentation media outlining the steps to achieve RBM

-- Open discussions on ideas and experiences with the participants
+- Open discussions on ideas and experiences with participants

 ORGANISATIONAL IMPACT